To help end the argument that Morse code is a language, you must take a quick look at the code and how it is used!

 Other Awesome Morse Code Guides:

-Morse code was initially developed in America, known as American Morse Code, to send messages across long distances via a telegraph line.
+Morse code is actually a very cool invention that was initially developed in America, known as American Morse Code, to send messages across long distances via a telegraph line.

 It was eventually revised and updated to make the International Morse Code.